guidoism/escape/index.md

 something new, in Oberon, that fits in with a modern sensibility like Org Mode Babel.

+7. Write enough of a C compiler with the PEG and Oberon to be able to compile CWEB and MMIXWare.

-7. Publish it as a book, with the copyright set to Public Domain or one of the Creative Commons licenses.
+8. Publish it as a book, with the copyright set to Public Domain or one of the Creative Commons licenses.